 Prepare piping connections to equipment with flanges or unions.

-Install system and equipment in accordance with manufacturers instructions, and NFPA Standards.
+Install system and equipment in accordance with manufacturer’s instructions, and NFPA Standards.

 INSTALLATION - BELOW GROUND PIPING

 Install piping and system components in accordance with NFPA 24.
 Verify that main feed from water supply source to building is as specified.